CloudEngineHub/AutoVLA/README.md

 ```bash
 bash scripts/run_waymo_e2e_image_extraction.bash
 ```
 You can perform the following command to preprocess the Waymo E2E dataset.
-Please also first revise your path and data split in the config.
+Please also first revise your path and data split in the config and set the `INCLUDE_COT`.
 ```bash
 bash scripts/run_waymo_e2e_preprocessing.bash
 ```